7 Design Trends That Have Emerged from the Pandemic

 Feature Image Mershire Building Company

-The countdown is on and it’s goodbye 2020!
-Hello, 2021!
-This year has certainly been an extraordinary one, to say the least, and I’ve seen some noteworthy housing trends that have been a direct result of the pandemic.
+We're nearing the end of 2021 and this year has certainly been an extraordinary one, to say the least.
+I’ve seen some noteworthy housing trends that have been a direct result of the pandemic.
 It has changed the way we live in our homes and even what we expect out of them.
 How we spend our renovation dollars, where we want to live, and refocusing our renovation efforts has all changed.

 I’ve always been drawn to the country.
 I love the wide-open spaces, friendly small towns, and being close to nature.
 Interestingly, many Canadians are now opting to forgo the congestion and limited space of the city and are selling their home to move further into the suburbs or the country.
 Many of my Holmes Approved Homes builders are seeing an increase in the demand for new housing and according to RE/MAX, 32% of Canadians no longer want to live in urban centres.